 Drink plenty of sugar-free fluids to keep your body from getting dried out (dehydrated).
-Drink at least 12 8-ounce cups of fluid a day.
+Drink at least twelve 8-ounce cups of fluid a day.

-Fluids you can drink if you are dehydrated are:
+Fluids you can drink if you are dehydrated include:

 If your blood sugar is less than 100 mg/dL or falling quickly, it is OK to drink fluids that have sugar in them.
-Try to check their effect on your blood sugar, the same way you check how other foods affect your blood sugar.
+Try to check their effect on your blood sugar in the same way you check how other foods affect your blood sugar.

-Fluids you can drink if your blood sugar is low:
+Fluids you can drink if your blood sugar is low include:

 If you throw up, do not drink or eat anything for 1 hour.
 Rest, but do not lie flat.
 After 1 hour, take sips of soda every 10 minutes.

-When your stomach is upset, try to eat small meals.
+When you have an upset stomach, try to eat small meals.
 Try carbohydrates, such as: